IBM/Fashion-MNIST-using-FfDL/README.md

 # Fashion MNIST using FfDL
-Train your Fashion MNIST model with FfDL on Kubernetes with GPU
+Train your Fashion MNIST model with [Fabric for Deep Learning (FfDL)](https://github.com/IBM/FfDL) on Kubernetes with GPU

 ## Steps
 1. [Train your Fashion MNIST model with FfDL](fashion-train)
 2. [Deploy your Fashion MNIST model with Seldon](seldon-deployment)
 3. [Build the FfDL Fashion MNIST Web App and push it on Kubernetes](fashion-mnist-webapp)

+## Dataset
+Fashion-MNIST is a [dataset provided by Zalando of clothing images](https://github.com/zalandoresearch/fashion-mnist).
+It is intended to serve as a direct drop-in replacement for the original MNIST dataset for benchmarking ML algorithms.
+It shares the same image size and structure of training and testing splits, consisting of a training set of 60,000 examples and a test set of 10,000 examples.
+Each example is a 28x28 grayscale image, associated with a label from 10 classes

 ## Appropriate Test Data